 Stop having meetings with too many people.

 Invite two to three people, I’d recommend three to solve any ties in discussions.
-Small rounds solve most topics more efficient than larger rounds.
+Small rounds are able to solve most topics more efficient than larger rounds.
 You distribute the initial decisions and collect other people’s insights.
-It is much more effective to start working and improving on a concrete idea.
+It is much more effective to start working and improving on a concrete idea afterwards.
 Starting with a blank slate in a large round is hard and inefficient.
 This is not to say, that brainstorming does not work, but it can be an inefficient time-hog.

 - “Do you have a minute?"